A Complete Guide to Travel Agency Websites [+Comparison Chart]

-All the files of your site have to be stored somewhere!
+All the files on your site have to be stored somewhere!
 Your hosting provider has that space for you.
-When you use a website builder like Wix, Weebly or SquareSpace they host your website for you.
+When you use a website builder like Wix, Weebly or Squarespace they host your website for you.
 If you use a CMS like WordPress, you will need to find a hosting company to store your CMS.
 Many CMSs offer their own hosting as well.

 Cost depends on how much space you need but for a typical website, expect to pay <$10/month.
 But like domain pricing, it often goes up to about $15-20/month after the first year.
 You can move hosts at any time.

 - WP Engine (save 20% on monthly plans | 4 months free on annual plans using this link).
 WP Engine is the premium, white-glove host, meaning top website speeds, amazing support . . . and it has premium pricing as a result.